opensearch-project/project-website/_includes/downloads/opensearch-docker.markdown

   - **Linux**: Ensure `vm.max_map_count` is set to at least 262144 as per the [documentation](/docs/opensearch/install/important-settings/).
 2. Download [docker-compose.yml](/samples/docker-compose.yml) into your desired directory
   - **Note for OpenSearch 2.12 and Higher:**
-  For a successful security demo configuration setup, set the initial admin password using the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` environment variable.
-Create a `.env` file in the same folder as your `docker-compose.yml` and include the variable with a strong password value.
+    When setting up the security demo configuration, set the initial admin password using the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` environment variable.
+Create a `.env` file in the same folder as your `docker-compose.yml` and add the variable to `.env` file.
+Set the value to `OPENSEARCH_INITIAL_ADMIN_PASSWORD` variable to a strong admin password.
 This configuration will be automatically utilized during the setup process.
 3. Run `docker-compose up`
 4. Have a nice coffee while everything is downloading and starting up
 5. Navigate to [http://localhost:5601/](http://localhost:5601) for OpenSearch Dashboards